MimiOnuoha/Anna-Python-Example1/README.md

 The code prompts me to enter "uptown" or "downtown" so I can figure out the next G train that's leaving from my house.

-Likely the first in a series of Anna examples.